Major: Cognitive Science & Statistics double major

 What are your future career goals?

 I am interested in pursuing a career that lies at the cross-section of law, international affairs, and human rights.
-Looking towards the future, a long-term career goal of mine is to actively contribute to the creation and implementation of structural and diplomatic programs that promote human rights in areas currently experiencing severe conflict.
+I’d like to actively contribute to the creation and implementation of necessary structural and diplomatic programs directed towards fair and peaceful conflict resolution, future conflict prevention, and support of survivors and impacted persons.

 What are some extracurricular activities you are involved in?

-On campus, I chair the Human Rights Symposium Organizing Committee, act as a student representative on the Senate Curricula and Courses Committee, and serve as a Senator for the Undergraduate Student Government.
-I am also a member of the UConn Hellenic Student Association Paideia, and have been interning for UConnPIRG’s Affordable Textbooks Campaign.
+On campus, I serve as President of the Human Rights Symposium, chair the Internal Affairs Committee of the Undergraduate Student Government as Deputy Speaker, and act as a student representative on the Senate Curricula and Courses Committee.
 Outside of campus, I am interning for the Department of State and for Genocide Watch, a nonprofit focused on genocide prevention.
-I am also tutoring refugees through another international nonprofit, and working with a team of exceptional peers to conduct some exciting research on purpose in life.
+I am also tutoring refugees through another international nonprofit called Paper Airplanes, and am working with a team of exceptional peers to conduct some exciting research on how we can lead more purpose-driven lives.

 What is something unique about you?